-< Back Alan H. H. Fleischmann, Founder, President & CEO
+< Back Alan H. H. Fleischmann, Founder, Chairman & CEO

 Fleischmann has also served as a member of the leadership team of the strategic communications firm PSB Associates.
 Fleischmann was Chief of Staff to the Honorable Kathleen Kennedy Townsend and served in the State of Maryland Governor’s Cabinet; a Staff Director of the U.S. Congress Committee on Foreign Affairs and its Subcommittee on the Western Hemisphere; founding Vice President of the trade investment firm LATCORP; and served as a Senior Associate of J.P.
 Morgan Chase (formerly Chase Manhattan Bank).
 For several years, he served on the board of directors of OFFITBank, the wealth management private bank.